mendix/docs/content/en/docs/developerportal/control-center/_index.md

 {{< figure src="/attachments/developerportal/control-center/active-apps-overview.png" >}}

-When you select one or more apps via the check boxes on the **Active Apps** tab, a context menu appears at the bottom of the screen with options for exporting app details to an *.xlsx* file, deactivating apps, and deleting apps.
+When you select one or more apps via the check boxes on the **Active Apps** tab, a context menu appears at the bottom of the screen with options for exporting app details to an *.xlsx* file, deactivating apps, and deleting an app.

 {{% alert color="info" %}}
 Currently, you can only deactivate up to 20 apps and delete one app in one go.
 You cannot deactivate and delete an app that is deployed in the licensed Mendix Cloud environment.
 For details, see the two tables at the beginning of [the current section](#active-apps-tab).